 Many libraries and archives list all their holdings online, and many documents can even be obtained on the web.
 This greatly facilitates initial research, but in most cases visits to libraries and archives off campus will be invaluable.
-During the third year, you should bear in mind application deadlines for outside research funding and the department's Plesur funds.
+During the third year, you should bear in mind application deadlines for outside research funding and the department's Plesur and Lockwood funds.
+Lockwood funds are reserved exclusively for research in American history.
 The department's Plesur travel fellowships are designed to get you off campus to work on primary sources available in special deposits, be they in the US, in Europe, or elsewhere.
-UB's Graduate Student Association (GSA) manages the Mark Diamond Research Fund, which will grant PhD students up to \$2500 for research expenses (amount subject to change).
+UB's Graduate Student Association (GSA) manages the Mark Diamond Research Fund, which will grant PhD students up to \$2500 for research expenses.
 This fund is highly competitive and requires a great deal of pre-planning.
 You can arrange to attend information sessions through the GSA to aid you in your grant application.
-Please direct all questions to the GSA.